Whether you’re into art, history, architecture, or something a little more whimsical, you’ll find plenty of museums in Puerto Rico worth visiting.

 A museum with unconventional and contemporary art

 If Victorian paintings and baroque art aren’t up your alley, then the Museum of Contemporary Art of Puerto Rico is for you.
+It’s definitely one of the best museums in San Juan.

 What was once a two-floor public school is now a museum that hosts a permanent art collection dating from the mid-20th century to the present.
 It features art from the Caribbean, Latin America, and Puerto Rico, and the exhibits include pieces from renowned artists like Carmelo Sobrino, Myrna Baez, and Olga Albizú.